 Biomimicry Design + Build

-After the initial period of biological research and conceptual development, the group divided into members primarily focused on the responsive apertures and parametric structure.
-This division was determined personal interest and by the familiarity with Grasshopper scripting.
-Thomas and Jake focused on the iterative aperture development, while Daniel Siroky and myself worked on the digitally fabricated structure.
-While there was a clear division of labor, the process was collaborative as both sides informed one another’s process leading to the ultimate decision to create a regular hexagonal structure with uniform triangulated apertures.
+Kicking off the project, the team went through a discovery process, drawing inspiration from different natural forms and processes.
+After this initial period of biological research and conceptual development, the team divided into 2 groups, one focused on the responsive apertures and the other on parametric structure.
+This division was determined by personal interest and by the team member’s familiarity with Grasshopper scripting.
+This division of responsibility provided focus to production, but by no means did the work stay siloed.
+The design process was collaborative as advances by each side informed the other’s process.
+This back and forth led to the final decision to create a regular hexagonal structure with uniform triangulated apertures.

 Coral Polyps